psi4/psi4/doc/sphinxman/source/build_planning.rst

-You will usually need to set up a PBS job script that is setting all necessary environment variables, making sure the scratch directories are set up, and invokes the executable.
+You will usually need to set up a PBS job script that is setting all necessary environment variables, making sure the scratch directories are set up, and invoking the executable.
 An :ref:`example <sec:PBS>` PBS script is provided in the manual, but make sure to also consult your own PBS documentation for appropriate setup.